beliver-bio/.github/profile/README.md

 BeLiver is a **French biotech startup** 🇫🇷 based in Bordeaux, spun out from leading research institutions (CHU Bordeaux, INSERM/CNRS unit BRIC).

+## 🔬 Our Mission

-🔬 **Our Mission:** To revolutionize cancer care through **personalized medicine**.
+To revolutionize cancer care through **personalized medicine**.
 We are initially focused on **Hepatocellular Carcinoma (HCC)**, aiming to significantly improve treatment outcomes by addressing the challenge of predicting patient-specific responses to therapies.
 Our ultimate goal is to empower oncologists with insightful tools 💡 for more effective and personalized therapeutic decisions.

 ## 📊 Our Approach